Maurice Sonnenberg: Politics

 Sonnenberg began his career, while at Georgetown University, as an aide to Senator William Proxmire of Wisconsin, who later headed the Senate Banking Committee, having previously worked for the Lyndon B. Johnson-Hubert Humphrey Presidential campaign as director of special projects.
-From 1983-93 he was Chairman of the Democratic House & Senate Council.
+From 1983 to 1993 he was Chairman of the Democratic House & Senate Council.
 Among his Senate co-chairs at the time were Sen. George Mitchel, Sen. Joseph Biden, Sen. Bob Graham, Sen. John Kerry, and Sen. John D. Rockefeller IV.
 Among the House co-chairs were current Majority Leader Steny H. Hoyer and former Congressman Robert G. Torricelli.

 Intelligence and Foreign Policy

 In 1994 and 1995, he served as a member of the Moynihan Commission on Government Secrecy, and in 1996 as the Senior Advisor to the U.S. Commission on the Roles and Capabilities of the U.S. Intelligence Community.
 [Aspin–Brown Commission] He was a member of the President's Foreign Intelligence Advisory Board under President Bill Clinton for 8 years.

-In 2000, he served as Vice-Chairman of the National Commission on Terrorism.
+In 2000, he served as vice-chairman of the National Commission on Terrorism.
 According to Sonnenberg, 28 of the 33 recommendations from the report made it to the USA Patriot Act.
 He has claimed the September 11 attacks could have been prevented if all the recommendations had been implemented.